pivotal-cf/docs-book-pcfservices/master_middleman/source/cf_style.html.md

 ###cf Command Line Interface Tool###

 Refers to the downloadable command line tool.
-On first reference in a topic, use the full name, _cf Command Line Interface tool_.
+On first reference in a topic, use the full name, Cloud Foundry Command Line Interface tool.
 On subsequent references, use _cf CLI_.

 ###Developer Console (OBSOLETE)###